 Filestage supports the latest versions of major web browsers.
 Since Filestage is based on modern web technologies, the optimum user experience can only be ensured in the latest browser versions.
 Regular browser updates are therefore recommended.
-The following browsers are currently supported.

 To ensure the best possible usage, the web application requires a stable internet connection.
 The upload and download speeds may be affected by the user’s bandwidth.